sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-render/index.md

 Give your web service a name.
 You do not need to touch any other settings (such as environment, branch, build command and start command), and select the free plan.
 Before clicking on "create web service", click on "Advanced" to enter the required environment variables.

-Give your web service a name.
-You do not need to touch any other settings (such as environment, branch, build command and start command) and select the free plan.
-Before clicking on "create web service", click on "Advanced" to enter the required environment variables.